-List of jurisdictions that have not satisfactorily implemented the tax transparency standards jurisdictions has decreased from 15 to 5 today.2 The Global Forum is working closely with all of these jurisdictions to provide the necessary assistance and guidance to ensure their progress and a global level playing field.
-A new report on the progress made and to identify any jurisdictions that still do not comply will be delivered to you by the time of your next meeting.
+List of jurisdictions that have not satisfactorily implemented the tax transparency standards jurisdictions has decreased from 15 to 5 today.
+The Global Forum is working closely with all of these jurisdictions to provide the necessary assistance and guidance to ensure their progress and a global level playing field.
+A new report on the progress made and to identify any jurisdictions that still do not comply will be delivered to you by the time of the next meeting of Finance Ministers and Central Bank Governors.